 Should I go this way or that way, should I take that job or not, what if this happens, and so on…

 It wasn’t until I accessed my truth that I felt something completely different.
-It was a feeling of being “past the point of no return”.

 I felt truly content and happy about my decisions.

 Truth is happiness because it’s not a choice, there is no other way, it just is.